Barry Nicholas

-John Keiran Barry Moylan Nicholas (1919–2002) was a British legal scholar.
+John Keiran Barry Moylan Nicholas (6 July 1919 – 3 March 2002) was a British legal scholar.
 He was Professor of Comparative Law at the University of Oxford from 1971 to 1978, and Principal of Brasenose College, Oxford, from 1978 to 1989.

 Early life

 Nicholas was born on 6 July 1919 to Archibald John Nicholas and Rose (née Moylan).
 He was educated at Downside School, a Catholic private school in Somerset, England.
-He then matriculated into Brasenose College, Oxford, where he was a scholar and studied classics: he achieved first class honours in Mods in 1939.
-Having taken a break from university to serve in the war, he returned to his college to study Jurisprudence: he graduated with a first class Bachelor of Arts (BA) degree in 1946.
+He then matriculated into Brasenose College, Oxford, where he studied classics.
+In 1939, he achieved first class honours in Literae Humaniores.
+After taking a leave to serve in World War II, he returned to study jurisprudence, graduating with a first class Bachelor of Arts in 1946.

 Academic career

-He began teaching at Brasenose College, Oxford, in 1946, and served as Principal of the college from 1978 to 1989.
+Nicholas began teaching at Brasenose College in 1946, and he served as its principal from 1978 to 1989.
 He gave up the position at the appointed age of 70, but he did not retire.
-He additionally served as All Souls Reader in Roman Law from 1949 to 1971, and Professor of Comparative Law at the University of Oxford from 1971 to 1978.
+Additionally, he served as reader in Roman Law at All Souls College from 1949 to 1971 and Professor of Comparative Law at the University of Oxford from 1971 to 1978.

 Nicholas' An Introduction to Roman Law is a standard text in the study of Roman law.